msheikh1/SEGP/README.md

 - The first time to run would take the longest, you also need run it 2 or 3 times pressing the run button to get it running perfectly and connect to the database.
 - Press View->Tools Window->Running Devices to view the app

-Check Login Details for App in the sign_ins file at the root of the project
+Check Login Details for App in the sign_ins file at the root of the project.

 ## To run the Database
-- Open Google Firebase on your browser
+- Open Google Firebase on your browser.
-- Sign-in with Firebase login details in the sign_ins file at the root of the project
+- Sign-in with Firebase login details in the sign_ins file at the root of the project.
 - Your free to explore the database, authentication, messaging, imaging etc.

 ### NB
-- Make sure bluetooth is on
+- Make sure bluetooth is on.
-- Make sure your computer is fast
+- Make sure your computer is fast.
-- If you stumble on an error try flutter upgrade and run again
+- If you stumble on an error try flutter upgrade, also flutter pub upgrade and run again.
-- flutter pub upgrade
 - Lastly flutter upgrade -- major- versions